- Desert Mountain High School

 College Testing Timeline

-SUSD pays and registers all 10th graders to take the PSAT in October.
+SUSD pays and registers all 10th graders to take the PSAT .
 Students need to review their scores (see "PSAT Scores" below) and remediate any areas of weakness before their junior year test date.
+See testing dates linked below.

 Consider taking a FREE practice length test for the ACT or SAT to determine which test is for you.
 Princeton Review is a valuable website to use when assessing the difference between the SAT & ACT tests.
 Similar tests are available through Scottsdale Education Center, Kaplan or Vogel Prep.
 You may also want to check out SAT/ACT prep books from the library to practice your skills.